 - Avoid consuming caffeine for at least six hours before bed.

-- Avoid screens – such as TVs, computers and cell phones – in the hour before bed.
-A bright light from backlit screens can trick your brain into thinking it’s daytime.
+- Avoid screens – such as TVs, computers, and cell phones – in the hour before bed.
+Bright light from backlit screens can trick your brain into thinking it’s daytime.

-- Make sure your bedroom is dark, quiet and comfortable.
-Use earplugs to block out snoring and blackout eye masks if necessary.
+- Make sure your bedroom is dark, quiet, and comfortable.

 - Exercise regularly during the day, but not within 4 hours of going to sleep.